Remember, Remember, the Fifth of November, the Gunpowder Treason and Plot. I see no reason why the gunpowder treason should ever be forgot.

 Lady Macbeth: Helen Hayer.
 So obsessed with power is she that, as her husband and lover lie dead or dying on her living room floor, she is so incensed their passing would mess with her plan that she hooks up a video camera to their television set just so her dear hubby can watch himself die.

-Archbishop Anthony Lilliman was a pedophile who stood by while V was administered the serum, so V had Evey dress as a prostitute to get close to him, and killed him with a cyanide-laced communion wafer.
-The whole point is that V forced Archbishop Lilliman to confess to him and to repent in a blasphemous mockery of the Catholic rite.
-The cyanide-laced communion wafer is horrifing to the clerigman because the rite converts it in Christ's corpse.
+Archbishop Anthony Lilliman was a pedophile who stood by while V was administered the serum, so V had Evey dress as a prostitute to get close to him, and killed him by forcing him to consume a cyanide-laced communion wafer.
+The whole point is that V forced Archbishop Lilliman to confess to him and to repent in a blasphemous mockery of the Catholic rite (though Liliman's lifestyle was practicing many things the Catholic Chuch's teachings oppose).
+The cyanide-laced communion wafer is horrifying to the clergyman because the Catholic faith dictates that no matter what the wafer is made of before it is consumed, it will become the "flesh of the savior" through the "miracle of transubstantiation" the moment it enters a pious man's mouth.
+However...

-Susan knows he is opressing his people, but he is doing it to ensure their survival.
-When he realises his infautation with FATE is over and he cannot escape this way, he really wants human contact from the people he saved by opressing them, and welcomes the high party woman he has seen a lot of times but whose name he could not remember and she has a gun.
+Susan knows he is oppressing his people, but he is doing it to ensure their survival.
+When he realises his infautation with FATE is over and he cannot escape this way, he really wants human contact from the people he saved by oppressing them, and welcomes the high party woman he has seen a lot of times but whose name he could not remember ...and she has a gun.

 Legacy Character: Evey takes on the mantle of V and is even shown grooming the third person to wear the mask.